 4. Seek wisdom from others: The wisdom that we can gain from other people’s experiences can be an invaluable source of learning.
 If we can find mentors or people who have already succeeded in doing what we dream about, seeking their advice can helps us make leaps of progress.
 They can teach us strategies and tactics that can help us avoid making common mistakes and get ahead of the game.

 I believe that we’re all seekers, trying to find our place in the vast expanse of the Universe.
-The more knowledgeable we become, the more connected we will feel with our humanity and our purpose in the world.
+The more knowledgeable we become, the more connected we will feel with our humanity and our purpose in the world as a lifelong learner.

 All my best on your journey,